By default, WordPress directs all Ajax calls through the

 WordPress has fixed this Heartbeat API issue partially long ago.
 For instance, you can reduce the frequency of requests generated by the Heartbeat API on hosts with limited resources.
 It also suspends itself after one hour of keyboard/mouse/touch inactivity.

 High Traffic Due to a DDoS Attack or Spam Bots

 Overwhelming your site with a DDoS attack or spam bots can also lead to high

 admin-ajax.php usage.
 However, such an attack doesn’t necessarily target increasing Admin Ajax requests.
 It’s just collateral damage.

 If your site is under a DDoS attack, your priority should be to get it behind a robust CDN/WAF like Cloudflare or Sucuri.
-Every hosting plan with Kinsta also includes Kinsta CDN, which can help you offload your website’s resources to a large extent.
+Every hosting plan with Kinsta includes free Cloudflare integration and Kinsta CDN, which can help you offload your website’s resources to a large extent.